 The strata committee of the owners corporation is a group which represents owners or owners’ nominees.
 It administers the day-to-day running of the strata scheme and is elected at each Annual General Meeting (AGM).
 The owners corporation decides the number of strata committee members for the coming year at each AGM.
-It can have from 1–9 members, but in a two-lot scheme both owners must be members.
+It can have from one to nine members, but in a two-lot scheme both owners must be members.
 Once the strata committee is elected, the members of the committee decide who is to hold the office-bearer positions of chairperson, secretary and treasurer.
 The owners corporation has the authority to dismiss some or all of its strata committee.

 Extratordinary General Meeting (EGM)

 A meeting of owners and other interested parties (as noted on the strata roll) which is not the Annual General Meeting.